Covenant Health is seeking a Full-time, Day Shift Registered Nurse with the Neurology Department at Covenant Medical Center.

 Preferred Position Qualifications:

-- Bachelor's Degree Nursing; must achieve within 5 years of employment as a Registered Nurse; required for promotion to RN IV.
+Education: Bachelor's Degree in Nursing; must achieve within 5 years of employment as a Registered Nurse; required for promotion to RN IV.

 Covenant Health is celebrating over 100 years of serving Lubbock and our South Plains region.
 As the oldest and largest health system in Lubbock and the region, we currently employ over 5,200 people with a medical staff of over 600 physicians.